Ezham Arivu (TV series)

+Ezham Arivu is a 2016–2017 Indian science reality show which aired on DD Podhigai from 18 August 2016 to 11 August 2017 on Mondays to Fridays for 172 episodes.
+The show was advertised as "a search for Tamilagathin Sirantha Illam Vigyanikana Thedal (Tamil Nadu's Young Scientist)."
+Agnishwar Jayaprakash designed and created the show to pay tribute to the late Dr. APJ Abdul Kalam, former president of India, whose dream was to enlighten students' mind through innovation.
+Ezham Arivu was hosted by Antony Raj.

+Description

-Ezham Arivu: Search for Tamil Nadu's Young Scientist is a 2016–2017 Indian science reality show which aired on DD Podhigai from 18 August 2016 to 11 August 2017 on Monday to Friday at 7:30PM (IST) for 172 Episodes.
-The show is hosted by Antony Raj.
-The motto of the show is a search for Tamilagathin Sirantha Illam Vigyanikana Thedal (Tamil Nadu’s Young Scientist).
+Ezham Arivu was a 2016–2017 Indian science reality show which aired on DD Podhigai from 18 August 2016 to 11 August 2017.
+It aired on Mondays to Fridays at 7:30 p.m.
+(IST) for 172 episodes.
+The show was hosted by Antony Raj.
+The motto of Ezham Arivu was "a search for Tamilagathin Sirantha Illam Vigyanikana Thedal (Tamil Nadu's Young Scientist)."

-The show concept was designed and created by Agnishwar Jayaprakash to pay tribute to the late Dr. APJ Abdul Kalam, Hon.
-Former President of India whose dream was to enlighten students’ mind through innovation.

-About Ezham Arivu

-The show is a tailor-made to showcase the different and diverse scientific innovations of the students at the same time the program is value added with inspiring background stories and preparatory clips of students creating the inventions.

-This show is aimed at bringing out the young scientist who thinks out of the box, by serving as an ideal platform to exhibit their talent.
-The show is a tribute to the late Dr. APJ Abdul Kalam, Hon.
-Former President of India whose dream was to enlighten students’ mind through innovation.
+The show was a tailor-made to showcase the different and diverse scientific innovations of the students at the same time the program is value added with inspiring background stories and preparatory clips of students creating the inventions.
+This show was aimed at bringing out young scientists who thinks out of the box, by serving as an ideal platform to exhibit their talent.
+Agnishwar Jayaprakash designed the show as a tribute to the late Dr. APJ Abdul Kalam, former president of India, whose dream was to enlighten students' mind through innovation.